8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 3. Machine learning - a subset of artificial intelligence (AI), machine learning creates more accurate predictions over time with the more data it processes.

-The self-learning algorithms have wide implications in business as they can predict trends based on historical contexts and especially in fields such as medicine for diagnosis.
+The self-learning algorithms have wide implications in business as they can predict trends based on historical contexts, especially in fields such as medicine for diagnosis.

 4. Data management - the practice of collecting, organising and storing data in an efficient, safe and compliant manner.